mercadopago/devsite-docs/guides/adobe-commerce/upgrade-to-the-new-plugin.en.md

 >
 > Note
 >
 > If you are already using the new plugin, be sure to keep an eye out for the latest releases to take advantage of the new features.
-To update, simply follow the same method you used for installation previously, whether it's via [Composer,](/developers/en/docs/adobe-commerce/installation/composer) [Adobe Commerce (Magento) Marketplace,](/developers/en/docs/adobe-commerce/installation/magento-marketplace) or [FTP.](/developers/en/docs/adobe-commerce/installation/ftp)
+To update, simply follow the same method you used for installation previously, whether it's via [Composer,](/developers/en/docs/adobe-commerce/installation/composer) [Adobe Commerce Marketplace,](/developers/en/docs/adobe-commerce/installation/magento-marketplace) or [FTP.](/developers/en/docs/adobe-commerce/installation/ftp)